 We discovered Musicians Corner, which takes place each Saturday, 12-6pm, during the summer months.
 The night before from 5-9pm is the free acoustic Friday nights.

 It’s free and open to the public at Centennial Park’s South West lawn.
 There is plenty of space for the kids to run around, it’s a chilled atmosphere, and there are food trucks and bars available.
+You could even take a picnic.

 We had a gorgeous sunny day and invited our friends, Bryanna and Craig from Crazy Family Adventure to come join us.
 Our kids all play together so well.
 It was fun to hang out with them here.